brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 ```

 Compile the extension here.
-In some cases, download the source code, install the libraries required for compilation, perform pecl install, etc, describe the processing to create all files required for extension.
+In some cases, download the source code, install the libraries required for compilation, perform pecl install, etc.
 The Dockerfiles for [these](../layers) extensions will be very helpful.

 The environment variable `PHP_VERSION` is passed from the Makefile as an argument of docker build, and the value takes `72`, `73`, `74`.